hipertipo/hTools2/Documentation/source/about/install-extension.rst

 .. _RoboFont Extension : http://doc.robofont.com/extensions/

-To install the Extension, simply `download hTools2 from github`_, unzip the archive, and double-click the file ``hTools2.roboFontExt``.
+To install the Extension, simply `download the hTools2 extension from github`_, unzip the archive, and double-click the file ``hTools2.roboFontExt``.

 .. _download hTools2 from github : https://github.com/gferreira/hTools2_extension/archive/master.zip